houchangok/algorithm-design/src/main/resources/leetcode/No.34 - Search for a Range.md

-### 题目
+### Search for a Range

+> No.34, medium

-Given an array of integers sorted in ascending order, find the starting and ending position of a given target val.
+Given an array of integers sorted in ascending order, find the starting and ending position of a given target value.

 Your algorithm's runtime complexity must be in the order of `O(log n)`.